f4exb/sdrangel/Readme.md

 [LimeSDR](https://myriadrf.org/projects/limesdr/) and its smaller clone LimeSDR Mini are supported using LimeSuite library (see next).

-<p><b>&#9888; The latest version of LimeSuite is used and must be considered experimental.
-For now only the Rx side is operational.</b></p>

-<p>&#9888; It seems LimeSDR mini has trouble working with host sample rates lower than 2.5 MS/s particularly in Tx mode.</p>

-You will need a minimal installation of LimeSuite.
-Presently commit 90c3991 or later should be used with its corresponding firmware (v4) and gateware (v2.14) installed in the LimeSDR device.
-LimeSDR Mini gateware v1.24 should be used.
+<p>&#9888; Version 18.04.1 of LimeSuite is used in the builds and corresponding gateware loaded in the LimeSDR should be is used (2.16 for LimeSDR-USB and 1.24 for LimeSDR-Mini).
+If you compile from source version 18.04.1 of LimeSuite must be used.</p>

+<p>&#9888; LimeSDR-Mini seems to have problems with Zadig driver therefore it is supported in Linux only.</p>

   - `sudo apt-get install libsqlite3-dev`
   - `git clone https://github.com/myriadrf/LimeSuite.git`